-José Mourinho was understandably impressed with his team's talisman during his time in north London, and believed his new style of play suited him.
+Former Tottenham manager José Mourinho was understandably impressed with his team's talisman during his time in north London, and believed his new style of play suited him.
 “Harry was amazing with every coach here, he was amazing for Mauricio,” he said.
 “But I think he feels very comfortable and it’s a very good way for him to play, because he’s good in the box, but he’s also magnificent outside the box.”

 Kane’s finishing, first and foremost, is what sets him apart.
 He has near-perfect technique when striking a ball, hitting through it cleanly with both feet and often finding the corner of the net.
 He also has exceptional aerial ability and frequently ranks among the highest-scoring players for headed goals in the Premier League.
-The range of his ability makes him so much more difficult to defend against – he is a threat from every kind of situation near to goal, so there is little opportunity for a defender to second-guess him.
+The range of his ability makes him so much more difficult to defend against – he is a threat from every kind of situation within sight of goal, so there is little opportunity for a defender to second-guess him.

 He scores numerous goals off first-time finishes but also likes to receive to feet and try to forge his own path to goal.
 He isn’t quite as quick as he once was, and shifting the ball to one side before firing a shot off has become a less successful route to goal if a defender is tight to him, but he can still use skill to beat opponents and work himself a shooting opportunity (below).

-He shows good anticipation in the penalty area and it is this and his positioning, rather than particularly sharp, sudden movements – with which strikers like Jamie Vardy thrive – that lead to him reaching so many balls into the box.
+He shows good anticipation in the penalty area and it is this and his positioning, rather than particularly sharp, sudden movements – in the way that strikers like Jamie Vardy thrive – that lead to him reaching so many balls into the box.
 He ghosts into position to receive a pass or cross rather than making an intense burst, and he is often in the right place at the right time – an incredibly valuable asset for any centre-forward.
 It just so happens that Kane also has a great deal more to his game than most other fox-in-the-box-type strikers, who can be rather limited footballers.

 He varies his movement depending on where the ball is.
-If it moves to the right he tends to position himself between the defensive and midfield lines in the hope of receiving to feet and working a shooting opportunity.
-When it is on the left he usually places himself between the left-sided centre-back and left-back to attack a cross, giving him an advantage over both opponents if a quality ball – which has become more common since Sergio Reguilón's arrival – is delivered.
+If play moves to the right he tends to position himself between the defensive and midfield lines in the hope of receiving to feet and working a shooting opportunity.
+When it is on the left, he usually places himself between the left-sided centre-back and left-back to attack a cross, giving him an advantage over both opponents if a quality ball – which has become more common since Sergio Reguilón's arrival – is delivered.

 Role at Tottenham